ASAP-CRN/harmonized-wf-dev/README.md

 -a  Promote all teams' data
 -l  List available teams
 -p  Promote data.
 If this option is not selected, data that would be copied or deleted is printed out, but files are not actually changed (dry run)
--s  Staging bucket type; options are 'dev' or 'uat' ['dev']
+-s  Staging bucket type; options are 'uat' or 'dev' ['uat']
 ```

 ### Usage